openfl/OpenFLDevelopersGuide/accelerometer-input/detecting-accelerometer-changes.md

 accl.setRequestedUpdateInterval(1000);

 The actual time between accelerometer updates may be greater or lesser than this value.
 Any change in the update interval affects all registered listeners.
-If you don’t call the setRequestedUpdateInterval() method, the application receives updates based on the device&#039;s default interval.
+If you don’t call the setRequestedUpdateInterval() method, the application receives updates based on the device's default interval.

 Accelerometer data has some degree of inaccuracy.
 You can use a moving average of recent data to smooth out the data.
 For example, the following example factors recent accelerometer readings with the current reading to get a rounded result: